All Episodes

 Would that suit you?

-I think so, because by then we'll be a mature Type 1 civilization, and that would be fantastic.
+I think so, because by then we'll be a mature type 1 civilization, and that would be fantastic.

-When we come back after the break, let us explain these various types.
+All right, when we come back after the break, let us explain these various types.

-I love your explanations.
+I love your explanation.

-So, Professor Michio Kaku is my guest, and he will tell you how you're Type 0 right now.
+So, Professor Michio Kaku is my guest, and he will tell you how you're type 0 right now.

 Or your distant relatives may be.

-This is Coast to Coast.
+This is coast to coast.

 We'll be right back.

-We're a Type 0 now.
+We're a type zero now.

-Well, the Russian astrophysicist Nikolai Kardashev is the one who made this ranking of civilizations like Type 1, 2, and 3.
+Well, the Russian astrophysicist Nikolai Kardashev is the one who made this ranking of civilizations like type 1, 2, and 3.

-And remember that in the next few years we're going to be sending satellites into space that'll detect perhaps thousands of planets outside our solar system.
+And remember that in the next few years, we're going to be sending satellites into space that'll detect perhaps thousands of planets outside our solar system.

-The Space Interferometry Mission in the year 2005 is expected to record the existence of several thousand planets outside our solar system, many of which will be Earth-like.
+The space interferometry mission in the year 2005 is expected to record the existence of several thousand planets outside our solar system, many of which will be Earth-like.

 And then it becomes important to rank possible civilizations in space.

-There are planets, stars, and galaxies.
+They are planets, stars, and galaxies.

 Therefore, any extraterrestrial civilization will eventually become a planetary civilization, a stellar civilization, or a galactic civilization.

-A type one civilization is truly planetary.
+A type 1 civilization is truly planetary.

 They control the weather.